 Warm camping works better when you spend more than one night at a campsite rather than moving camp every day.
 A warm camp is perfect for a long weekend.
 Pack in and set up camp your first day, leaving plenty of time to find wood if needed.
 The following days you can explore out from there, knowing you can return to a snug haven.

-Warm or cold, winter camping is something everyone should try at least twice.
+Warm or cold, winter backpacking is something everyone should try at least twice.
 Why twice?
 Because the second try is almost always easier and more fun than the first.
-Life isn’t a spectator sport.
-Get out and enjoy!

 Warm or Cold, here are the most common mistakes winter campers make (I speak from experience—I’ve made them all . . .)